Gluten Free Rotis

 It is used to prepare pancakes, crepes etc. and as a binding agent in various snack preparations like tikkis etc. In Chinese cuisine, it is extensively used as a thickening agent in soups, sauces and gravies.

 11. Arrowroot flour: It is ground from the dried roots of the Marantha plant (also called Paniphal, Tikora), and is very useful as a thickener.
 This fine whitish flour is tasteless, and becomes clear when it is cooked, which makes it ideal for thickening sauces.
-It is high in fibre and is easily digestible.
-It is also rich in calcium and potassium.

 This is used during fasts.
 It is also used as a thickener for clear fruit sauces, gravies, soups etc. Due to its binding properties, it finds use in baking too.